csov/orions-den/whitepaper/src/chat.md

     aesGcmEncrypt --> Node1 --> Node2 --> aesGcmDecrypt
 ```

+## Distributed Hash Table

+Location of any data related to users is stored on the network with deterministic location.
+Each operator uploads DNS record along their stake so that users can construct full network topology.
+Full topology allows anyone to compute which nodes store a given **topic**.
+This is magnitudes more performant the using Dynamic DHT like Kademlia (for our use-case).
+Nodes can listen for events form the block-chain to always have synchronized topology, while users may cache it and invalidate it anytime they encounter errors related to outdated topology.

-# The Message Relay Network
+## The Message Relay Network

 The network provides most flexible, bare minimum to implement highly secure peer to peer, ephemeral messaging.
 Exposed API makes no assumption about format and encryption to the extent that two clients can not understand each other.
 This is simpler to implement and allows for more types of clients.

-## Distributed Hash Table

-Location of any data related to users is stored on the network with deterministic location.
-Since all nodes need to stake on chain, their public key and IP address is publicly known.
-User with full topology can compute which nodes are the closest to the given key (XOR distance).
-This is magnitudes more performant the using Dynamic DHT like Kademlia (for our use-case).
-Nodes can listen for events form the block-chain to always have synchronized topology.

 ## User Profiles